dewhisna/gendasm/README.md

 The reason for fuzzy matching of the functions is because the absolute addresses cause differences in a normal diff even when the code is identical, making it otherwise difficult to discern which function is which.

-This disassembler currently supports the M6811 micro and the AVR series of micros and can easily be expanded to include additional micros.
+This disassembler currently supports the M6811 micro, the MCS-51 (8051) Family of micros, and the AVR series of micros, and it can easily be expanded to include additional micros.

 The origin of the tool started with the m6809dis and m6811dis code-seeking disassembler tools that I originally created when working with GM automotive engine controllers and with SuperFlow Dynamometers.